 HQ Trust GmbH (hereinafter referred to as “HQ Trust” or “we”, “us” or “our”) takes the protection of your personal data very seriously.
 With this Data Protection Declaration, we wish to provide you with comprehensive information on how we handle your personal data.
 This Data Protection Declaration applies to the handling of your personal data when you visit our website and within the context of our business relationship.

 Who is responsible and who can I contact?

-HQ Trust is responsible for the processing of your personal data as described below.
-For all data protection queries, please contact us at the following address:
+HQ Trust is responsible for the processing of your personal data as described in the following.
+With regard to all data protection matters, you can contact the following addressee:

 HQ Trust GmbH

 Our data protection officer can be reached at the following address